oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

     ![Key Vault](./images/okv_ssh-103.png "Check log on to DBSECLAB from DB23AI without SSH OKV key")

-    **Note**: As you can see now, you can connect to DBSECLAB VM directly through OKV, without any local SSH Key pair, neither local OKV SSH Key
+    **Note**: As you can see now, you can connect to DBSeclab VM directly through OKV, without any local SSH Key pair, neither local OKV SSH Key

-5. Then, close the SSH session on DBSECLAB VM to go back to DB23AI workstation
+5. Then, **close the SSH session** on SSH Server (DBSeclab VM) to go back to SSH Client (DB23ai VM) workstation

     ````
     <copy>